 - Photographing or filming any other person without prior consent

 - Inadequate and/or inappropriate supervision of children attending the facilities (note aquatic facilities operate under Watch Around Water guidelines).

 - Canvassing and/or petitioning involuntary opinion from other facility users, other than by use of the prescribed customer feedback processes, without the prior consent of Management

 - Where concession rates are to be claimed the customer must first produce the appropriate identification for the concession being claimed

 - Customers must report all accidents and/or incidents requiring first aid to reception as soon as possible

-The following is a guide to the specific conduct requirements that apply at individual Maroondah Leisure facilities, when the customer participates in an activity at these facilities the specific codes will apply in conjunction with the general code of conduct.
+The following is a guide to the specific conduct requirements that apply at individual Maroondah Leisure venues.
+When the customer participates in an activity at these facilities the specific codes will apply in conjunction with the general code of conduct.